AdamNiederer/vue-html-mode/README.md

 vue-html-mode is on MELPA.
 Type `M-x package-install <RET> vue-html-mode <RET>` to install it.

-Vue templates are best used with the excellent [vue-mode](https://github.com/CodeFalling/vue-mode), which the author of this package also contributes to.
-The hope is to make this the default mode for Vue templates eventually, but fiddling with the code of vue-mode to set this mode as the default should be fairly easy for now.
+Vue component files are best edited with the excellent [vue-mode](https://github.com/CodeFalling/vue-mode), which the author of this package also contributes to.
+This mode is included in vue-mode, and is the default mode for editing template blocks.

 ## Functions
 - `vue-html-mode` - Enable Vue HTML Template mode